Chart Color Schemes

 Oakleigh is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Oakleigh has a high level of cultural diversity, with 40.2% of its population born overseas and 43.5% speaking a language other than English at home.
-Christianity is the main religion in Oakleigh, comprising 51.9% of its population.
-Judaism is overrepresented in Oakleigh compared to Greater Melbourne, making up 0.9% versus 0.4%.
+Oakleigh's population shows high cultural diversity, with 40.2% born overseas and 43.5% speaking a language other than English at home.
+Christianity is the predominant religion in Oakleigh, comprising 51.9% of its population.
+Notably, Judaism is overrepresented compared to Greater Melbourne, making up 0.9% versus 0.4%.

 Frequently Asked Questions - Diversity